 Commission percentage % generally ranges between 4% and 6% across the country, though they may be higher or lower based on the market.3 The seller pays the commission unless the buyer and seller negotiate a split.
 Most sellers factor the commission into the asking price, so it can be argued that the buyer pays at least some of the commission in either case due to the higher asking price.

 Each Beverly Hills agent has an agreement with their sponsoring broker that specifies the agent’s cut of the commission.
 It could be a 50/50 split between the broker and the agent, or anything else upon which they’ve agreed.
-Commissions are shared real estate commissions are often divided among several people.
+Commissions are shared real estate commissions that are often divided among several people.
 In a typical real estate transaction, the commission is split four ways:

 - Listing agent—the agent who took the listing from the seller

 - Listing broker—the broker who employs the listing agent